ucsf-wynton/wynton-website-hpc/docs/software/scl.md

 ### Python SCLs

 The `rh-pythonNN` SCLs each include a specific version of Python.
-Here are the `ptyhon` versions provided by these SCLs:
+Here are the `python` versions provided by these SCLs:

 ```sh
 [alice@{{ site.devel.name }} ~]$ scl enable rh-python36 "python --version"